dapr/docs/daprdocs/content/en/operations/configuration/invoke-allowlist.md

       namespace: "ns2"
 ```

-## Hello world example
+## Hello world examples
-### Kubernetes Mode
+These examples show how to apply access control to the [hello world](https://github.com/dapr/quickstarts#quickstarts) quickstart samples where a python app invokes a node.js app.
-This scenario shows how to apply access control to the [hello kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes/README.md) samples where a python app invokes a node.js app.
-You can create and apply these configuration files `nodeappconfig.yaml` and `pythonappconfig.yaml` as described in the [configuration]({{< ref "configuration-concept.md" >}}) article.
+Access control lists rely on the Dapr [Sentry service]({{< ref "security-concept.md" >}}) to generate the TLS certificates with a SPIFFE id for authentication, which means the Sentry service either has to be running locally or deployed to your hosting enviroment such as a Kubernetes cluster.

-The nodeappconfig example below shows how to deny access to the `neworder` method from the `pythonapp`, where the python app is in the `myDomain` trust domain and `default` namespace.
+The nodeappconfig example below shows how to **deny** access to the `neworder` method from the `pythonapp`, where the python app is in the `myDomain` trust domain and `default` namespace.
 The nodeapp is in the `public` trust domain.

 **nodeappconfig.yaml**